Have you hit a roadblock in your training?

 Good personal trainers will:

-• Design an individualized program and work towards YOUR goals
+- Design an individualised personal training program and work towards YOUR goals

 Training and exercise should be satisfying and enjoyable, and making progress plays a big part in